shammellee/awesome-django/README.md

 ## Migrations

-*Packages that help migrate the database when there are schema updates.*
+*Packages that help migrate the database when there are schema updates*

 * [South](https://bitbucket.org/andrewgodwin/south/src/) - Django application to provide schema and data migrations that supports Django up to 1.6.x. ([Django 1.7 and up have an integrated migration system, based on but not compatible with South](https://docs.djangoproject.com/en/dev/topics/migrations/))